Wild God: Recording

-The album's earliest recording sessions took place at Soundtree studios in Shoreditch, London, in early 2023, with Nick Cave on piano and Warren Ellis on synthesiser.
-Cave noted that the sessions "immediately sounded good" but that the sparse nature of the recordings became "a major problem.
+The first recording sessions took place at Soundtree studios in Shoreditch, London, in early 2023, with Nick Cave on piano and Warren Ellis on synthesiser.
+Cave said the sessions "immediately sounded good" but that the sparse nature of the recordings became "a major problem.
 There's a sort of falseness to that after a while."

-Cave and Ellis wanted to expand the sound to include bass guitar; however, the longtime Bad Seeds bassist Martyn P. Casey was based in Australia and unable to quickly attend.
-Cave and Ellis invited Radiohead bass guitarist Colin Greenwood, who had played with them on their 2022 Carnage tour, to participate in the recording sessions due to his proximity to the studio.
-Cave noted, "It was not the intention to have Colin replace Martyn.
+The longtime Bad Seeds bassist, Martyn P. Casey, was based in Australia and unable to quickly attend.
+Cave and Ellis invited Greenwood, who had played with them on their 2022 Carnage tour, due to his proximity to the studio.
+Cave said, "It was not the intention to have Colin replace Martyn.
 He was just up the road.
 As soon as Colin was in there, it lost that ambient, free-floating thing.
 Everything became more external."
-Greenwood later joined the Bad Seeds in a touring capacity on the Wild God UK and European tour in 2024, due to Casey's health complications.
+Greenwood said Cave and Ellis "were thinking about how to make it more open-ended – less hermetic, perhaps.
+I sat there with my bass and listened to them and tried not to get in the way.
+If I heard something I liked, I tried to respond to it."

-The album found each of the Bad Seeds members contributing fully to the recording process for the first time since Skeleton Tree (2016), with guitarist George Vjestica noting: "On Wild God, it felt like there was more space to express yourself.
+The Bad Seeds members contribued fully to the recording process for the first time since Skeleton Tree (2016), with guitarist George Vjestica noting: "On Wild God, it felt like there was more space to express yourself.
 But you don't get many passes.
 You've got to be on it.
 For instance, on 'Frogs' - the first night we got to France I tried something out that just wasn't working.
 I was like, 'Oh, Christ'.
 Overnight, I couldn't stop thinking about Glen Campbell's "Wichita Lineman", the simplicity of that guitar line.
 And the next morning I went in and did it in one take.
 Just very simple and it absolutely fit.
 Nick and Colin Greenwood were like, 'That's the one.